 Costigan also took advantage of Transylvania’s emphasis on a broad liberal arts education.
 The first term of his sophomore year he discovered exactly what he was looking for: the field of economics.
 Buoyed by persuasive encouragement from the economics faculty, Costigan realized “that this was what my brain was designed for.”

 As his studies progressed, Costigan “decided that a career solely involving economics was not for me.
 I needed more context, more opportunities to apply what I know to real world situations and to helping others.”
-His close relationships with political science professor Michael Cairo and Eduardo Nino-Moreno, director of campus diversity and inclusion, led him to the conclusion that a career in diplomacy and international affairs would allow him to blend these interests.
+His close relationships with political science professor Michael Cairo and Eduardo Nino-Moreno, former director of campus diversity and inclusion, led him to the conclusion that a career in diplomacy and international affairs would allow him to blend these interests.